ZhongLIFR/GXAttack/README.md

-This repository is the official implementation of *Explainable Graph Neural Netwroks under Fire* (Paper under review).
+This repository is the official implementation of *When Predictions Remain but Explanations Shift: White-box Adversarial Attacks on Post-hoc GNN Explanations* (Paper under review).

-# Explainable Graph Neural Networks Under Fire
+# When Predictions Remain but Explanations Shift: White-box Adversarial Attacks on Post-hoc GNN Explanations

 <p align="center">
 <img src="GXAttack_Intro_New.png" width="1200">